equinixmetal-buildkite/trivy-buildkite-plugin/README.md

 ## Additional examples

-Specify the `--exit-code` option as a plugin parameter in `pipeline.yml` to fail the pipeline when there are vulnerabilities:
+Specify the `exit-code` option as a plugin parameter in `pipeline.yml` to fail the pipeline when there are vulnerabilities:

 ```yml